Making Business Matter

 E9 - Procrastinating, Frozen Peas, and the Snowball

 E9 - Procrastinating, Frozen Peas, and the SnowballDo you have a looming deadline that still seems a long way off?
 Do you occupy yourself with 'clearing the decks', convincing yourself that you're being productive anyway?
 After all, you still have plenty of time...
 Yet you still feel the stress of it weighing on you.
-Do your health a favour, do your best work and stop procrastinating!
-Perhaps you tell yourself that the looming deadline isn't urgent or important enough to make a start.
+Do your health a favour, do your best work and stop procrastinating! [caption id="attachment_31798" align="aligncenter" width="930"] A man in extreme winter conditions, wrapped up in a coat, throwing a snowball.[/caption] Perhaps you tell yourself that the looming deadline isn't urgent or important enough to make a start.
 You simply put it off.
 In fact, you know that you have too much time.
 If you got a jump on the deadline and made an early start on that presentation you will undoubtedly tinker with it until the last minute, wasting more time!
 Listen to our podcast to learn some useful tips to help you stop procrastinating and start learning to trust yourself.

 Read the Stop Procrastinating Podcast Transcript:

 "I'd like to share with you a sticky story about being so stressed on the topic of frozen peas.
 You're at the home of Sticky Learning, MBM making business matter.
 I'm Darren Smith and we're trainers to the U.K. grocery industry.
 I worked in the corporate world for many years at the head office of Sainsbury's, I was the frozen veg buyer and one of the things that the buyers were asked to do at that time was to present as a subject matter expert on a topic.
 And it was a bit about presentation skills, a bit about raising your profile in front of senior people and a bit about sharing what you knew about your category.
 And that was fine."